 RN Job Duties

-RNs also perform many of the same LPN duties as well.
-However, the scope of practice for the RN is broader.
-It includes other responsibilities, such as:
+RNs also perform many of the same duties as LPNs.
+However, an RN's scope of practice is broader and includes other responsibilities, such as:

 - Assessing patients